wizard97/3400_team5electricboogaloo/docs/Milestone2Page.md

 * Treasures

 #### Varying Treasure Frequencies
-We began by using our circuit and code from Lab 2 for detecting treasures.
-It has roughly 1000x amplification with a passband of roughly 2-20KHz:
+We began by using our circuit and code from [Lab 2](Lab2Page.md) for detecting treasures.
+It has roughly 1000x amplification with a passband of roughly 2-20 kHz:

 ![alt text](Lab2pics/HighLowPassAmplifierFilterOptical.JPG)